We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Stanze

-The black lily (Lys Noir) should actually be called heliotroptuberose.
-In the winter I found the scent great and family tester M was almost enraptured.
-He thought Lys Noir smelled like cemetery flowers and meant it positively.
-Like a lavish woman dressed in black, wearing a big hat, visiting the Père Lachaise cemetery in Paris.
-A large bouquet of strongly scented flowers in her hand, which she lays down at a richly decorated grave.
-It's quiet.
-The city is only a soft background noise.
-The woman, let's call her Madame Lys, doesn't cry, she looks serious.
-A secret surrounds them.
-We do not know whose grave she is visiting or in what relation she was to the deceased person.
-Maybe visiting the grave is just an excuse to meet someone.
-Now she takes out her powder can and powders her aristocratic nose.
-Or maybe she's using the mirror to see what's going on behind her.
-We should keep moving, or she'll know we're staring at her.
-Then she might scold us, run after us or even hit us with her parasol with the sandalwood handle.
-We don't want that, so we discreetly retreat to our home computer.
+The black lily (Lys Noir) should actually be called Heliotrope Tuberose.
+In winter, I found the scent wonderful, and my familiar tester M was absolutely enchanted.
+He thought Lys Noir smelled like cemetery flowers and meant that in a positive way.
+Like a voluptuous woman, dressed in black, with a large hat visiting the Parisian cemetery Père Lachaise.
+Holding a large bouquet of strongly scented flowers, which she lays down at a richly decorated grave.
+It is quiet.
+The city is just a delicate background noise.
+The woman, let’s call her Madame Lys, does not cry; she looks serious.
+A secret surrounds her.
+We do not know whose grave she is visiting or what her relation to the deceased person was.
+Perhaps the visit to the grave is just an excuse to meet someone.
+Now she takes out her powder compact and powders her aristocratic little nose.
+Maybe she is also using the mirror to see what is happening behind her.
+We should move on; otherwise, she will notice that we are staring at her.
+Then she might scold us, chase after us, or even hit us with her parasol with the sandalwood handle.
+We don’t want that, so we discreetly retreat to our home computer.

-After about an hour the lily can fight its way forward and the scent becomes more powdery.
-I notice the sandalwood at 20°C unfortunately stronger and earlier than in winter, it is the kind of sandalwood I do not like so much.
-The Patchouli is very discreet and only supports the other fragrances.
-I think Lys Noir is too cute in the 20°C heat.
-I didn't notice that in winter.
+After about an hour, the lily manages to push forward, and the scent becomes more powdery.
+Unfortunately, I notice the sandalwood at 20°C stronger and earlier than in winter; it is the kind of sandalwood that I do not like so much.
+The patchouli is very subtle and only supports the other fragrance notes.
+In the warmth of 20°C, I find Lys Noir too sweet.
+I did not notice that in winter.

-The durability is unfortunately not so fabulous with me, after about 6 hours Madame Lys says goodbye already.
-It can be different with other people.
-At work you can wear the scent if you apply it in time before work so that the projection is not quite as strong.
-Otherwise you run the risk of stunning colleagues in the Duftaura.
+The longevity is unfortunately not so remarkable for me; after about 6 hours, Madame Lys bids farewell.
+That may be different for other people.
+At work, you can wear the scent if you apply it in time before work, so that the projection is not so strong anymore.
+Otherwise, you run the risk of overwhelming colleagues with the scent aura.

 I bought a travel bottle.
-It is beautiful and noble, diamond-shaped, made of matt black glass in a noble cardboard, which looks like covered with ivory leather.
-With a dark red ribbon you can pull out the inner cardboard.
-The bottle can now sleep in it until autumn
+It is beautiful and elegant, diamond-shaped, made of matte black glass in a noble box that looks like it is covered with ivory-colored leather.
+With a dark red ribbon, you can pull out the inner box.
+In it, the bottle can now sleep until autumn.

 11 Comments